Stayermax/Python-Yclients-API/README.md

 # Python-Yclients-API
 Python Yclients API wrapper

+This is an updated version of this project: https://github.com/Andrii-D/yclients-api

 The code added the ability to register a user, as well as work with customer data and their visits.

 An example of using the client library is implemented in the main.py file.